-Most of the homes in the Back Bay real estate market have plenty of prestige.
-These traditional masterpieces represent the upscale neighborhood that Back Bay became in the late 19th century and its reputation of being the most elite part of Boston still exists today.
+Most homes in the Back Bay real estate market have plenty of prestige.
+These traditional masterpieces represent the upscale neighborhood that Back Bay became in the late 19th century, and its reputation as the most elite part of Boston still exists today.
 As a result, the homes for sale in Back Bay are as expensive as they are elegant.

-The average price of a home in Back Bay is well over $1 million and you'd be hard pressed to find anything other than a cozy one-bedroom condo for less than $900,000.
-But if you can afford to live in Back Bay, you'll enjoy life in one of the most vibrant and exciting communities on the east coast.
-The shopping in Back Bay is second to none and the mix of Victorian brownstone homes and unique commercial retailers draws a constant stream of tourists.
+The average price of a home in Back Bay is well over $1 million, and you'd be hard-pressed to find anything other than a cozy one-bedroom condo for less than $900,000.
+But if you can afford to live in Back Bay, you'll enjoy living in one of the east coast's most vibrant and exciting communities.
+The shopping in Back Bay is second to none, and the mix of Victorian brownstone homes and unique commercial retailers draws a constant stream of tourists.

 For more info about Back Bay homes for sale, don't hesitate to contact Berkshire Hathaway HomeServices Warren Residential today.
 Let our experienced agents help you in your home search.

 Welcome to Back Bay, a luxurious and historic neighborhood in Boston, Massachusetts.
 Home to some of the best-preserved examples of 19th-century urban design in the United States, this neighborhood is known for its beautiful Victorian brownstone homes and numerous architecturally significant individual buildings, including the Boston Public Library and the Boston Architectural College.

 In addition to its residential offerings, Back Bay is also home to many office buildings, including the iconic John Hancock Tower, the tallest skyscraper in Boston.
 The neighborhood is also a popular shopping destination, with Newbury and Boylston streets, the Prudential Center, and Copley Place malls offering various fashionable stores and restaurants.